 Step 1 Start by cutting egg shapes from your card stock or poster board.
 I just freehand sketched our 4 eggs in pencil and the cut out.
 If that’s not for you, do a quick search for egg clip art to create a template.
 Then set aside your cut egg(s).

-Step 2 In a small container, squirt enough shaving cream to fill the bottom.
+Step 2 In a small container or paint tray, squirt enough shaving cream to fill the bottom.
 It does not have to be deep.
 You just want the entire bottom of the container covered.

 Step 3 Squirt lines of paint on the shaving cream.

-Step 4 Move a paintbrush back & forth to swirl the paint colors around and get a “marbled” look.
+Step 4 Move a paintbrush back and forth to swirl the paint colors around and get a “marbled” look.

 It already looks like a masterpiece, doesn’t it?